Create and use endpoints

 Do the following to delete an existing endpoint using the GUI.

-1. From an Endpoint window, click Delete as shown in Figure 22.
+From an Endpoint window, click the kebob icon (three dots) and select Delete from the drop-down, as shown in Figure 26.
 An alert window box open.

 Delete an endpoint using the CLI